 As you explore the Ulster Way in the west, north and north eastern areas of Northern Ireland you will spot some additional signage for the ‘IAT’.

-The International Appalachian Trail (IAT) Ulster – Ireland, a 279 mile long distance trail, begins in Donegal starts at the spectacular Slieve League cliffs and passes through the Blue Stack Mountains in Co Donegal then crosses into Northern Ireland.
+The International Appalachian Trail (IAT) Ulster – Ireland, a 279 mile long distance trail, begins in Donegal at the spectacular Slieve League cliffs and passes through the Blue Stack Mountains in Co Donegal then crosses into Northern Ireland.
 Here it picks up the Ulster Way where it passes the Giant’s Causeway, the stunning northern coastline before traversing the Glens of Antrim.

 The Appalachian-Caledonian Mountains were formed more than 250 Million years ago during the Paleozoic Era, when the earth’s plates collided to form the supercontinent Pangea.
 They straddled the central part of that continent in what is today eastern North America, eastern Greenland, western Europe, and northwest Africa.
 When Pangea separated to form the Atlantic Ocean, remnants of the Appalachian-Caledonian Mountains ended up in the eastern United States and Canada, Greenland, Scandinavia, the British Isles, Brittany, the Iberian Peninsula, and the Anti-Atlas Mountains of Morocco.

 In 2013, the Irish section of the IAT launched, known as the IAT Ulster-Ireland, continuing the world famous trail across Ireland where it then progresses onto Scotland and the rest of Europe.
-In 2020 a major investment on the trail was launched to improve the overall visitor experience by upgrading or rerouting the trail, overhauling trail infrastructure and signage as well as adding trail furniture and trail art.
+In 2020 a major investment on the trail was launched to improve the overall visitor experience by upgrading and rerouting the trail, overhauling trail infrastructure and signage as well as adding trail furniture and trail art.
 For more information on the IAT Ulster-Ireland please visit www.iatulsterireland.com.